ShannonAI/glyce/README.md

 - Python Version >= 3.6
 - GPU, Use NVIDIA TITAN Xp with 12G RAM
-- Chinese scripts could be found in [Google Drive](https://drive.google.com/file/d/13rqDtwNQ36F0UckemLmoW1mr3KUOT-Yg/view?usp=sharing).
-Please download and unpack to directory `glyce/glyce/fonts/`.
+- Chinese scripts could be found in [Google Drive](https://drive.google.com/file/d/1TxY_Z_SdvIW-7BnXmjDE3gpfpVEzu22_/view?usp=sharing).
+Please refer to the [description](./glyce/fonts/README.md) and download scripts files to `glyce/glyce/fonts/`.

 **NOTE**: Some experimental results are obtained by training on multi-GPU machines.
 May use DIFFERENT PyTorch versions refer to previous open-source SOTA models.
 Experiment environment for Glyce-BERT is Python 3.6 and PyTorch 1.10.